ShawnEsterman/AIO-Etsy-Stats/README.md

 ## Requirements

 **Script Runner** - I'm running this in a docker container in a stack managed by Portainer, but anywhere you can continually run the script will work.
+You could create a stack in
+Portainer like I am and point to this repo, set environment variables for your needs, and deploy.
+However, you will need to at least request a free Business Edition license as the option `Local filesystem path` needs to be used as it references other files from the repository.

 ## Optional